 Early European artists created an idyllic and even more romanticised vision of the island.
-Walter Spies, the Russian-born German polymath who visited Bali in 1927 and remained there until World War II, was part of a small yet influential expatriate community that shaped Bali's image in the Western imagination.
+Walter Spies, the Russian-born German polymath who visited Bali in 1927 and remained there until World War II, was and serenity.
+His wife and muse is the renowned legong dancer Ni Pollok.
+Image reproduced from "Bali Will Never Be 'Spoiled'," Singapore Free Press and Mercantile Advertiser, 26 February part of a small yet influential expatriate community that shaped Bali's image in the Western imagination.